SAVANNAH, Ga. (WSAV) — It’s day 2 of Severe Weather Preparedness Week in Georgia and today’s topic is thunderstorms.

 Thunderstorms can occur in any month of the year in the Coastal Empire and Lowcountry, not just during the spring and summer.
 When the dangers associated with thunderstorms reach certain criteria, they get a special designation as a severe storm.

-In order for a thunderstorm to be considered severe, it must produce winds of 58 mph or greater, large hail greater than or equal to 1 inch in diameter, and/or a tornado.
+In order for a thunderstorm to be considered severe, it must produce at least 1 of the 3 following conditions: damaging winds of 58 mph or greater, large hail greater than or equal to 1 inch in diameter, and/or a tornado.
 While lightning and flash flooding are not part of the definition, they can also be dangerous – if not deadly – components to a thunderstorm.

 WATCH VS WARNING: